-The Audit Committee shall where practical, and subject to the composition of the Board, be structured so that it has at least two members, all of whom are non-executive directors and one of whom is independent.
+The Audit Committee shall where practical, and subject to the composition of the Board, be structured so that all of whom are non-executive directors and with a majority independent.

 All members of the Audit Committee must be financially literate (that is, be able to read and understand financial statements); at least one member must have relevant qualifications and experience (that is, should be a qualified accountant or other finance professional with experience of financial and accounting matters); and some members should have an understanding of the industry in which the Company operates.